-Aviary systems with in height adjustable slats
+Aviary systems with height adjustable slats

-- Most of these systems have /3 slats above litter pit or manure belts and /3 litter area for the pullets. - In these types of systems, you train all pullets to sleep on the slats and not in the litter during night. - Most of these systems (Jump-Start/Nivo-Varia) work with stepless in height adjustable slats to train the pullets to jump between different levels (feed/water) - With these types of systems, you can train 100 % of the pullets to jump in the rearing period! - Make sure the system is equipped with minimum 5-7 cm perch per bird.
+- Most of these systems have /3 slats above the manure area or manure belts and /3 floor area for the pullets. - In these types of systems, train all pullets to sleep on the slats and not on the scratch area during night. - Most of these systems allow small adjustments, not adjustments in specific increments.
+The height adjustable slats are used to train the pullets to jump between different levels (feed / water) - All the finished pullets will have been trained to jump during the rearing period with this system. - Make sure the system is equipped with a minimum of 3 inches of perch per bird.